 - Thanksgiving Sides – Squash casserole is the perfect Thanksgiving side dish.
 It only makes sense to serve it with other holiday staples.

 How to Store Leftover Squash Casserole

-Keep leftovers in an air-tight container and refrigerate for up to 3 to 4 days.
+To Store: Keep leftovers in an airtight container and refrigerate for up to 3 to 4 days.

-Let the casserole thaw in the fridge overnight.
-Remove the wrappings and bake it for 25 minutes at 350 degrees.
+To Reheat: If frozen, let the casserole thaw completely in the fridge overnight.
+Then, reheat the casserole in the oven for 25 minutes at 350 degrees.

 Can You Make Squash Casserole Ahead of Time?